Skip to main content

 Category: technical-seo · Methodology v4.5

-Does the target page return a successful HTTP response?
+It measures one thing: does the target page return a successful HTTP response.

 Signal Source